shopware/docs/guides/plugins/plugins/framework/custom-field/add-custom-field.md

 This will now create a custom field set with the name `swag_example_set` and the field, `swag_example_size`.
 This time we also define its type, which should be of type integer here.
 The type is important to mention, because the Administration will use this information to display a proper field.
 Also, when trying to write the custom field `swag_example_size`, the value has to be an integer.

 The translated labels are added to both the field and the set, which are going to be displayed in the Administration.
-Also, the fallback language can be defined in case the system language is not guarenteed to be either en_GB or de_DE.
+Also, the fallback language can be defined in case the system language is not guaranteed to be either en_GB or de_DE.

 If you have several custom fields and want to order them within a specific order, you can do so with the `customFieldPosition` property.